-It has been documented that these dogs were often used by Pharaohs to hunt gazelles and hares and that they were honored by their owners, as was shown by the mummification of their remains after death.
+It has been documented that Pharaohs often used these dogs for hunting gazelles and hares and that they were honored by their owners, as was shown by the mummification of their remains after death.

-Since then, Salukis became widespread throughout the Middle East and were often found in places like Persia, Palestine, Mesopotamia, and Arabia.
+Since then, Salukis have become widespread throughout Western Asian countries and were often found in places like Persia, Palestine, Mesopotamia, and Arabia.

-With that being said, the popularity of the breed did not spread to the United States until the 1900s.
+The breed’s popularity did not spread to the United States until the 1900s.
 The AKC officially recognized it in 1927.